sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 <a id="ch4"></a>
 # Step 2: Data Gathering

-Dataset can be found at the Kaggle's mainpage for this project: [Kaggle: I’m Something of a Painter Myself](https://www.kaggle.com/competitions/gan-getting-started/data) or using the Kaggle app in Python.
-I went with the second option.
+The dataset for this project can be found on the Kaggle website: [Kaggle: I’m Something of a Painter Myself](https://www.kaggle.com/competitions/gan-getting-started/data) or using the Kaggle app in Python.
+I chose the second option.

 <a id="ch5"></a>
 # Step 3: Data Preperation
-The data is pre-processed already coming from Kaggle so I just focused on scaling/normalizing the data further.
-All the images were already sized to 256x256.
-I also scaled the images to a [-1, 1] scale.
-Because we are building a generative model, we don't need the labels or the image id in this project.
+The data was already pre-processed when it came from Kaggle, so I just focused on scaling and normalizing it further.
+All the images were already sized to 256x256 pixels.
+I also scaled the images to a [-1,1] scale.
+Since we're building a generative model, we don't need labels or image ids in this project.

 ## 3.1 Import Libraries